werdnabae/Numerical-Analysis/README.md

 # Numerical-Analysis
-Tests, HWs, and practice tests from AMS 326 Spring 2021
+Tests, HWs, and practice tests from Stony Brook AMS 326 Spring 2021 with Prof. Yuefan Deng.